Master of Environmental Science

 FAIL indicates the student receive a grade of FAIL on either one or both of the on-the-job performance and assignment(s).

-Further information is available in our Graduate Handbook.
+Further information is available in our graduate handbook (New handbook coming soon!).

 Although it is possible to complete this program in 1 calendar year, experience suggests that many students will take about 1.5 years to complete it.
 Keep in mind that this is an intellectually demanding interdisciplinary graduate program with a heavy workload.